 1.5.3.
 New VHF guidelines have been developed by the NCDC (Interim National Viral Haemorrhagic Fevers Preparedness guidelines and Standard Operating Procedures for Lassa fever management)

 1.5.4.
 Ongoing reclassification of reported Lassa fever cases

 1.5.5.
 Ongoing review of the variables for case-based surveillance for VHF

 1.5.6.
 VHF case-based forms completed by affected States are being entered into the new VHF management system.
 This system allows for the creation of a VHF database for the country.

 2.1.
-In the reporting week, 628 suspected cases of Measles with two laboratory confirmed cases and one death (CFR, 0.16%) were reported from 31 States and FCT compared with 732 suspected measles cases and six deaths (CFR, 0.82%) from 31 States during the same period in 2016.
+In the reporting week, 361 suspected cases of Measles were reported from 33 States compared with 494 suspected measles cases from 30 States during the same period in 2016.

 2.3.
 In 2016 (week 1 -52), 25,251 suspected Measles cases with 102 deaths (CFR, 0.40%) were reported from 36 States and FCT compared with 24,421 suspected cases with 127 deaths (CFR, 0.52%) during the same period in 2015 (Figure 5)